eutherum/eutherum/cmd/checkpoint-admin/README.md

 ## Checkpoint-admin

-Checkpoint-admin is a tool for updating checkpoint oracle status.
-It provides a series of functions including deploying checkpoint oracle contract, signing for new checkpoints, and updating checkpoints in the checkpoint oracle contract.
+Checkpoint-admin is a tool for updating checkpoint euracle status.
+It provides a series of functions including deploying checkpoint euracle contract, signing for new checkpoints, and updating checkpoints in the checkpoint euracle contract.

 ### Checkpoint